apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 standard ways to exchange durations and timestamps between systems.

-Following Google's specification, serializing one of these objects to JSON will throw an error if the duration is greater than 315576000000 seconds or if the timestamp is before `0001-01-01T00:00:00Z` or after `9999-12-31T23:59:59.999999999Z` in the Gregorian proleptic calendar.
+Following Google's specification, serializing one of these objects to JSON throws an error if the duration is greater than 315576000000 seconds or if the timestamp is before `0001-01-01T00:00:00Z` or after `9999-12-31T23:59:59.999999999Z` in the Gregorian proleptic calendar.